 What financial support can I expect from my funding body?

 At the start of your higher education journey, once general eligibility has been established, a student can expect fee loans for the duration of a course plus one extra year.
 This is known as the ‘standard entitlement’ for fees.
 The extra year is sometimes called a ‘gift year’ or ‘+1’ and every time a student enrols on a year of higher education, they use up one year of their standard entitlement.
 Given this, access to fee loans can run out or be reduced.
-It is a complicated area, which is why we strongly recommend speaking to Advice Services before committing to a withdrawal.
+It is a complicated area, which is why we strongly recommend speaking to the Money & Housing Advice team before committing to a withdrawal.